Creating a collection

 The first piece to join the museum’s collection in 2009 was a drawing by Pierre Bonnard: Claude Monet and Marthe Bonnard in the dining room at Giverny (c.
 1920).
 This was a clear sign for the museum, creating an instant link with Claude Monet and his immediate friends and admirers – Les Nabis.
 Since then, the museum has acquired one hundred and forty-eight pieces, excluding long-term loans: paintings, drawings and photographs, as well as twenty-eight signed letters.
 This collection could not have been created without the help and support of donors including Claire Denis, Daniel Danzon, Christian Dimond, Henri Foucault, Charlotte Hellman Cachin, Hiramatsu Reiji, Dominique Ledebt, Olivier Mériel, Anne Ostier, Adrien Ostier, Mr. and Mrs. Michel Quentin, and the Terra Foundation for American Art.
 Long-term loans from Philippe Piguet, Bernard Plossu, the Rouen Normandy Regional Contemporary Art Fund, the Claude Monet Foundation collection and the village of Giverny also add to the museum’s collection.

-There are currently 212 pieces, plus significant archives.
+There are currently more than 250 pieces, plus significant archives.

 Nihonga, an exceptional collection in Giverny